 It is not discussions about violence that raise the level of conflict, nor the debate on which type of violence is acceptable and which should be refused that pushes the exploited towards their liberation.
 No one can teach anything to those who have been suffering every kind of repression for centuries, on this argument.
-The ideological curtain falls, and the stage remains in its stark reality, that of the class struggle, with on the one hand the exploited and on the other the servants of the exploiters walking to their bosses' heels.
+The ideological curtain falls, and the stage remains in its stark reality, that of the class struggle, with on the one hand preparation of the whole insurrectional process, which we consider to be the immediate task of all anarchists that cannot be postponed.
+Far from there being a contrast between the two things-as some have tried to point out to us-we consider that they are complementary and indissociable.
+The basic task of the minimal structure of intervention sums up all the work of an organisational and general nature of the specific minority as a whole.
+Once again the insurrection will be the acid test, both cause and effect, of the changing of the power relationship that leads to the opening of the doors of the revolution.